Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 What helps against exam stress?

-The question "Exam stress — what helps?" doesn't have a single answer, but some measures are scientifically proven to be particularly effective.
-First things first: Stress primarily arises from a feeling of loss of control.
-Anything that gives you the feeling of being in control of the situation directly reduces stress.
+The question "Exam stress — what helps?" has no single answer, but some measures are scientifically proven to be particularly effective.
+First and foremost: stress mainly arises from a feeling of loss of control.
+Anything that gives you the feeling of having the situation under control directly reduces stress.

 Structured learning is the most powerful antidote.
-Don't just learn more — learn smarter.
-A realistic study plan that breaks down the material into manageable daily portions measurably lowers stress levels.
+Not learning more — learning better.
+A realistic study plan that divides the material into manageable daily portions measurably lowers stress levels.
 The brain needs the feeling of progress.
 Small achievable goals instead of the vague demand to "know everything."

 Prioritizing sleep is not a weakness, but a strategy.
 The brain consolidates learned material during sleep.
-Those who study through the nights lose more in recall performance the next day than they gained during the night.
+Those who study through the night lose more in retrieval performance the next day than they gained during the night.

 ✅ Reducing exam stress — what really works